BenedettoSimone/KetoCare/README.md

 	7. Click *Create action*, *Continue*, and *Finish*.

-2) Modify the variable `key` within the `emailWarning.py` function with your IFTT applet key.
+2) Modify the variable `key` within the `settings/emailWarning.py` function with your IFTT applet key.
 The key can be find clicking on the icon of the webhook and clicking on *Documentation*.

-3) Zip the Python file and create the Lambda function
+3) Zip the Python file and create the Lambda function.
 ```
 zip emailWarning.zip settings/emailWarning.py
 ```